atraiuroy/Productive-CLI/README.md

-# Productive-CLI
-The PyTasker project is a command-line To-Do List application built in Python.
+The PyTasker project is a text-based command-line To-Do List application written in Python.
 It allows users to manage daily tasks by adding, viewing, marking complete, and deleting items.
-The application demonstrates core programming concepts like functions, lists, and control flow, with persistent data storage achieved via local file I/O.
-This is a simple command-line To-Do List application written in Python.
-It allows users to add, view, and delete tasks in a persistent list (for the duration of the program's execution).
+The application applies core programming concepts such as functions, lists, control flow, and data persistence via local file I/O. This is a simple command-line To-Do List application written in Python.
+It allows users to add, view, and delete tasks in a persistent list for the duration of its execution.

- Features
-Add Task: Easily append a new task to your list.
+Features Add Task: Add a new task to your list.

-View Tasks: Display all current tasks with numbered indices.
+View Tasks: Shows all the current tasks with numbered indices.

-Delete Task: Remove a task by its numbered index.
+Task Deletion: Remove a task by its numbered index.

 Menu-Driven: Simple interactive console interface.

- How to Run
-Save the Code: Save the provided Python code into a file named, for example, todo_list.py.
+Save the Code: Save the following Python code into a file called for instance todo_list.py.

-Run from Terminal: Open your terminal or command prompt and run the script using the Python interpreter:
+Run from Terminal: Open a terminal or command prompt and execute the script using the Python interpreter:

 Bash

-python todo_list.py
-Use the Menu: The program will present a menu.
-Enter the corresponding number (1, 2, 3, or 4) to select an option.
+python todo_list.py Usage via Menu: This program will display a menu.
+Type 1, 2, 3, or 4 to choose an action.

- Code Structure
-The application is structured around a few key components:
+Structure of Code The application centers around a number of key components:

 tasks List:

-An empty list initialized at the start (tasks = []) which stores all the to-do items as strings.
-This list acts as the program's data storage.
+An initially empty list to hold all the to-do items as strings; this was initialized at the start, tasks = [].
+This will provide data storage for the program.

 display_menu() Function:

-A function responsible for printing the interactive menu options (Add, View, Delete, Exit) to the console.
+This is a method that prints, to the console, the interactive menu options: Add, View, Delete and Exit.

 Main while Loop: